-Gitwangak Battle Hill is administered by the Gwaii Haanas Field Unit of Parks Canada, located in the Village of Queen Charlotte, Haida Gwaii.
+Gitwangak Battle Hill is administered by the Gwaii Haanas Field Unit of Parks Canada, located in Skidegate, Haida Gwaii.
 The Gitwangak Band is consulted in all management decisions for the site .

 An updated management plan for Gitwangak Battle Hill was approved in summer 2005 after consultation with the Gitwangak Band, Kitwanga Community Association and others.
 This document will guide the management of the site for the next five years.

 The fundamental goal of a national historic site management plan is to ensure the commemorative integrity of the site.
 A site's commemorative integrity is considered to be maintained when:

 - The resources that represent its importance are not impaired or under threat

 - The reasons for the site's national historic significance are effectively communicated to the public

 - The site's heritage values are respected by all whose decisions or actions affect the sites.

 The management plan for Gitwangak Battle Hill (Kitwanga Fort) National Historic Site is available as a pdf or hard copy.
 To obtain the plan, please send an email to firstname.lastname@example.org.

 The following news release celebrated the signing of the management plan in 2005 (prior to the name change of the site).